What is a PEST analysis?

 How to do a PEST analysis

-To get the most from the PEST technique, gather input from a range participants with different perspectives.
+Tip To get the most from the PEST technique, gather input from the participants with different perspectives.
 When you’re working with a large or distributed team, getting everyone together at the same time can be difficult, inconvenient, and costly.
 Using different technologies like video conferencing, online forms, and collaborative brainstorming software such as GroupMap can help overcome these challenges.

 Brainstorm ideas for each area of the PEST analysis template